zenamons-s/Rogue/README.md

 # Project Team 01 — Go_Bootcamp (Rogue Game)

-**Summary:** In this team project, you'll develop a console-based roguelike game application in the Go programming language using the curses library (goncurses for Go), inspired by the classic 1980 game _Rogue_.
+**Summary:** In this team project, you'll develop a console-based roguelike game application in the Go programming language using the curses library (goncurses for Go) or similar, inspired by the classic 1980 game _Rogue_.

 💡[Click here](https://new.oprosso.net/p/4cb31ec3f47a4596bc758ea1861fb624) to give us feedback on this project.
 It's anonymous and helps us improve the course.
 We recommend filling out the survey right after completing the project.